TokenBrice/blog/content/posts/2020/definancial-services-guide.md

 _Note: The Curve sUSD pool ran into some issues, and the current live version is not the most optimised one for returns.
 A new version of the sUSD pool is coming up, harnessing Aave to optimize it even farther.
 This strategy might get even more compelling as soon as this ships!_

+Curious ?
+Here is a [comprehensive overview to get started with Synthetix](https://synthetix.community/docs/intro).

 #### 6/ Liquidity Provider (not on stablecoins)